Thresholds of Queen covers: The non-attacking threshold

-Let us state and prove our first main result. \begin{thm}[Non-attacking Threshold] For any given number of Queens $q$, there exists an $N_1(q)$ such that all optimal configurations on $\B_n$, for $n\ge N_1(q)$, have non-attacking Queens. \end{thm} \begin{proof} We combine Lemmas~\ref{lem:nonattackbound}, \ref{lem:unbounded} and \ref{lem:attackincorner}.
-Any non-attacking configuration has bounded loss.
-On the other hand, attacking configurations have unbounded loss, linear in the board size $n$, unless the attacking Queens are placed in some corner.
-However, in that case, the cover decrease relative to $4qn$ is also linear in $n$, because at least two attacking diagonals reduce to a constant cover.
+Let us state and prove our first main result. \begin{thm}[Non-attacking Threshold] For any given number of Queens $q$, there exists an $N_1(q)$ such that all optimal configurations on $\B_n$, for $n\ge N_1(q)$, have non-attacking Queens. \end{thm} \begin{proof} For a fixed $q$, as in the statement, consider a sequence of optimal Queen configurations $(\C_{n})$.
+Suppose that infinitely many such configurations contain attacking pairs of Queens.
+By Lemma~\ref{lem:attackincorner}, any such sub-sequence eventually has strictly smaller cover than any fixed non-attacking $q$-configuration.
+This contradicts the optimality of all the configurations $\C_n$ for sufficiently large $n$.
+Therefore, there exists $N_1(q)$ such that for all $n \ge N_1(q)$, every optimal configuration on $\B_n$ is non-attacking. \end{proof} The {\em non-attacking threshold} is a number $N_1(q)$, such that every optimal $q$-configuration is non-attacking on $\B_{n}$ if $n\ge N_1(q)$.

-To summarize: consider any sequence of configurations $(\C_i)$, with attacking pairs of Queens.
-Then the cover is $4qn-O(n)$.
-Consider any non-attacking configuration $\C$.
-It has cover $4qn-O(1)$.
-Thus, there must exist an $N_1(q)$, that may depend on $\C$ and $(\C_i)$, such that, for all $n\ge N_1(q)$, $\C$ has greater cover than $\C_n$.

-With some more precision, for a fixed $q$, as in the statement, suppose that an optimal sequence of Queen configurations is $(\C_{n})$.
-For the sake of contradiction, suppose that infinitely many such configurations have attacking pairs of Queens.
-Then there is an increasing subsequence of board sizes $(n_i)$ for which all configurations $(\C_{n_i})$ have attacking Queens.
-Consider the best $q$-configurations with no pair of attacking Queens.
-They all have loss smaller than some constant $a$ (that may depend on $q$).
-But, for any constant $b$, there is a smallest $n_i$ such that for all $j\ge i$, $bn_j>a$.
-Therefore there cannot exist such a subsequence $(n_i)$.
-This implies, for any $q$, the existence of an $N$ as in the statement. \end{proof}

-One obstacle in the proof is that, for a given $q$, the threshold may appear before non-attacking optimal configurations stabilize.
-In the next section we discuss another threshold that defines, for a given $q$, when the set of optimal configurations, remains the same for increasing board sizes.

-Consider a number of Queens, $q$.
-The {\em non-attacking threshold} is a board size $n_q'$, such that every optimal $q$-configuration is non-attacking on $\B_{n}$ if $n\ge n_q'$.